heinze317/TCOB_ELO_Tracker/README.md

 # Features and Functions to add

-Date filter for special events to only keep data for current event
+Date filter for special events to only keep data for current event -In progress

 Function to check for new members/characters and add them to the DB (added 11/29)(needs testing)